 Ground covers are another landscape solution that can reduce watering needs and mowing time.
 But when deer pests come to snack on ground cover plants, you need to refine your landscape solution strategy.
 This article tells you which ground covers are effective in deer control -- plants that deer won't eat, saving you the time, energy and money required to replace eaten plants.
 And these deer-resistant ground covers have many other fine qualities that will give you plenty of reason to grow them.

-Rock gardens typically contain drought-tolerant, low-maintenance plants, and the rocks themselves offer a decor that never needs to be watered or tended to in any way!
+Rock gardens typically contain drought-tolerant plants that don't need much care, and the rocks themselves offer a decor that never needs to be watered or tended to in any way!
 This Q & A piece discusses how to build rock gardens.
 Learn about plant selections for building rock gardens, with the aid of a database.

-Mulch is one of the unsung heroes of low-maintenance landscaping.
+Assuming you're not some kind of workaholic, sooner or later you'll come to recognize mulch as one of the unsung heroes of landscaping.
 It's highly portable, malleable and, for certain types of mulch, you can even make your own!
 If you have a problem area for which there seems to be no other solution, mulch is probably your answer -- especially if you need a quick and easy solution.
 An application of mulch can reduce your watering needs significantly.
 Mulch also suppresses weeds, making yard care much easier.

-If your dogs are to be allowed to run about in the yard, you'll probably have to make adjustments to your landscaping.
-But the smartest adjustments you'll make are the ones that keep low-maintenance landscaping in mind....
+Dogs can run your yard ragged!
+If your dogs are to be allowed to run about outside, you'll probably have to make adjustments to your landscaping.
+But the smartest adjustments you'll make are the ones that don't cause you too much extra labor.
+Here are some thoughts on the subject.

 What, you say there's no yard care to worry about in winter?
 Those in the snowy North would beg to differ.
 Cleaning snow off the driveway is a time-consuming winter task.
 Discover modern technology's answer to this age-old problem: snowmelt systems.
 And while you may not be thinking about winter during the warmer seasons, consider that the planning and installation for snowmelt systems must be undertaken well before winter.